 By Michael Leppert

-Michael Leppert is a public and governmental affairs consultant in Indianapolis and writes his thoughts about politics, government and anything else that strikes him at Contrariana. com.
-This was distributed by the Franklin College statehouse bureau.
-Send comments to email@example.com.
+Michael Leppert is a public and governmental affairs consultant in Indianapolis and writes his thoughts about politics, government and anything else that strikes him at Contrariana.com.
+Send comments to firstname.lastname@example.org.